-The Spooktacular Season is upon us, and what better way to get your students excited about reading, writing and science than with some fun and slightly frightening Halloween-themed classroom activities?
-Whether you’re a Raz-Plus, Reading A-Z, Writing A-Z or Science A-Z user, we’ve got you covered on how to incorporate aspects of Halloween into your lesson plans.
+The Spooktacular Season is upon us, and what better way to get your students excited about reading, writing, and science than with some fun and slightly frightening Halloween-themed classroom activities?
+Whether you’re a Raz-Plus, Reading A-Z, Writing A-Z, or Science A-Z user, we’re here to help you incorporate Halloween into your lesson plans.

 Don’t have access?
 Try any of these Learning A-Z products free for 2 weeks.